AutomatedProcessImprovement/optimos_v2/README.md

 <li><strong>Iteration Number:</strong> In one iteration, multiple mutations are performed.
 Depending on the agent, the solutions will be treated differently.
 Note that the number of solutions per iteration is not the same for all agents.</li>
 <li><strong>Time per Step:</strong> Average wall time per simulation step computed from differences between consecutive steps.</li>
 <li><strong>Total Optimization Time:</strong> Total wall clock time from the first to the last iteration (in minutes) </li>
+<li><strong>Hyperarea (HA):</strong> Measures convergence and distribution.
+Hyperarea is the area in the objective space dominated by a Pareto front delimited by a point, which we set as the maximum cost and time among all the solutions explored.
+If PRef is available, the hyperarea ratio is a real number, between 0 and 1, given by HA(ParetoAprox)/HA(ParetoRef).
+A higher hyperarea ratio means a better PAprox, being 1 the maximum possible ratio indicating that PAprox dominates the same solution space as PRef.</li>
+<li><strong>Averaged Hausdorff Distance:</strong> Measures convergence as the mean root mean squared (RMS) distance between ParetoAprox and ParetoRef.
+A lower value means a better convergence.</li>
+<li><strong>Purity:</strong> Measures the proportion of ParetoAprox solutions included in ParetoRef.
+A higher purity indicates a better ParetoAprox, with a maximum value of 1.</li>
+<li><strong>Delta:</strong> Measures how well the solutions are spread and evenly distributed.
+It checks whether the solutions cover the full extent of the objective space (spread) and whether the spacing between them is uniform (distribution).
+A lower value of Delta means a better ParetoAprox.</li>
 </ul>

+## Results

 ### Bpi Challenge 2012